Félix Tonye Mbog: Biography

-Mbog served as Deputy Director-General of SODECAO from 26 April 1986 to 23 December 1987, and Director-General from 23 December 1987 to 25 January 1991.
+Felux Tonye Mbog served as Deputy Director-General of SODECAO from 26 April 1986 to 23 December 1987, and Director-General from 23 December 1987 to 25 January 1991.
 He was known for creating the nickname the Indomitable Lions for the Cameroon national football team.
 In January 2022, he took part in the dedication of his biography, written by Édouard Oum.

 Félix Tonye Mbog died in Yaoundé on 2 July 2022 at the age of 88.